Source-Free Domain Adaptation for Question Answering with Masked Self-training: Experiment Setup

 \subsection{Baselines}

-We compare MDAQA with the following state-of-the-art baselines: AdaMRC \cite{wang-etal-2019-adversarial}, UDARC \cite{nishida2019unsupervised} and CAQA \cite{yue-etal-2021-contrastive}.
-Since this work uses different QA backbone models, we reimplement them using the ROBERTA \cite{liu2019roberta}, the same as ours, for a fair comparison.
+In this study, we juxtapose MDAQA with the subsequent advanced benchmarks: AdaMRC \cite{wang-etal-2019-adversarial}, UDARC \cite{nishida2019unsupervised}, and CAQA \cite{yue-etal-2021-contrastive}.
+Given the divergence in QA backbone models utilized in these works, we undertake a reimplementation using the ROBERTA framework \cite{liu2019roberta}, aligning with our employed model, to ensure an equitable comparison.

-Additionally, we also have a No Adaptation baseline, which trains the model on the source domain dataset and directly tests its performance on the target domain datasets.
-This is to evaluate its base performance with zero knowledge of the target domain.
-We further report MDAQA- as an ablation study, reflecting the performance of MDAQA without the mask module.
+Furthermore, we introduce a ``No Adaptation" baseline, where the model is trained exclusively on the source domain dataset and subsequently assessed on the target domain datasets.
+This strategy aims to gauge the foundational performance in the absence of any prior knowledge pertaining to the target domain.

+In our extensive evaluation, we also introduce a ``Supervised Learning'' baseline.
+In this configuration, the model is granted unfettered access to the entirety of the labeled target data.
+This baseline serves as a benchmark, setting a potential performance ceiling.
+It aids in highlighting the relative efficacy of our UDA approach compared to scenarios with complete target domain knowledge.

+To provide a comprehensive analysis of our proposed methodology, we conduct several ablation studies to examine its different components.
+The variant labeled ``No Mask'' allows us to understand the performance metrics of MDAQA without the inclusion of the mask module.
+On the other hand, the ``Random Mask'' strategy retains the mask module but initializes its weights randomly and keeps them constant.
+This serves to highlight the importance of having adaptable mask weights in our model.

+To further explore the effects of the training process on domain adaptation, a ``One Round'' baseline is incorporated.
+This baseline examines the performance of the model when self-training is conducted in a single iteration.
+This evaluation aims to determine the significance of conducting multiple iterations of training and to understand the impact of a singular training round on domain adaptation.

+Building upon the baselines, we further extend our analysis by comparing our mask module with traditional adapter modules for UDA of QA.
+This comparative study is pivotal for demonstrating the robustness and innovation of our approach.